3dperceptionlab/therobotrix/README.md

 ## Data

+We generated a dataset of 512 sequences recorded on 16 different indoor layouts at +60 FPS with a duration that spans between one and five minutes each.
+That adds up to a total of approximately eight million individual frames.
+This initial release of the dataset contains 32 detection and 39 semantic classes.
+The categories were selected from the most common and useful household goods in indoor environments for social robots.

 | Type | 00 <br> ![c0] | 01 <br> ![c1] | 02 <br> ![c2] | 03 <br> ![c3] | 04 <br> ![c4] | 05 <br> ![c5] | 06 <br> ![c6] | 07 <br> ![c7] | 08 <br> ![c8] | 09 <br> ![c9] | 10 <br> ![c10]  | 11 <br> ![c11]  | 12 <br> ![c12]  |
 | - | - | - | - | - | - | - | - | - | - | - | -  | -  | -  |
 | Semantic  | void  | wall  | floor | ceiling | window  | door  | table | chair | lamp  | sofa  | cupboard | screen | hand |